christian-carnate/christian-carnate.github.io/_posts/2023-12-31-CompTIA-Exam-FAQs.md

 No offense, but a lot of the questions that people have about CompTIA exams can be easily found on Google.
 Do your due research first before asking a forum a question that has been asked repeatedly.

 If you have exam-specific questions, then the best bet is either [r/CompTIA](https://www.reddit.com/r/CompTIA/) or Professor Messer's [Discord server](https://discord.gg/dtf4uQPDZq).
 I am very active in Messer's Discord server, so if you want a quick response, then Messer's Discord server is your best choice to ask questions.

+## Changelog

+- **01/03/2024:** Added a changelog, added another question and image, and fixed formatting, spelling, and grammar mistakes.